davidgb8246/IntelliJ-Idea-CM-Installer/README.md

 | :---             | :---:   |     :---:     |       :---:        |
 | Ubuntu           | 23.04   |      ✅      |         ✅         |
 | Lubuntu          | 22.04   |      ✅      |         🔴         |

-## Features

-- Automatic installation of latest IntelliJ Idea Community Edition.
-- Configuration menu to manipulate some aspects of IntelliJ Idea Community Edition.

 ## Using the installation script